basquiavito/jambox/posts/Anatomy-of-Dribbling.md

 ## Anatomy of Dribbling

 Dribbling allows us to move from on place to another thorugh the use of movements, or gems.
-Each gem has a function, a form, a trayectory, and side effects.

 We divided dribbling into  two containers:
  1. **Ballwork** for the  movements of the ball